Assistantship PoliciesPage address: http://grad.mnsu.edu/assistantships/assistantshippolicies.html

 Graduate assistantships are awarded to full–time students who are fully admitted to a graduate program and who are not on academic warning or academic probation.
 Appointments are competitive and are determined on the basis of undergraduate and/or graduate grade point average, test scores, letters of recommendation, pertinent experience, educational preparation, interviews, or a combination of these factors.
 The amount of compensation and terms and conditions of awards will be maintained and published by the College of Graduate Studies and Research.

 Since the purpose of the award is to assist the student in making progress toward the degree, the maximum time commitment to assistantship activities is normally 20 hours per week (for a teaching assistant, 8–9 semester credits over 2 semesters).
 Teaching assistants may be assigned extra duties (not to exceed the equivalent of 9 semester credits).
-In special cases when a student is in the last term of study, additional assignments may be made up to 30 hours per week.
 For the same reasons, a student must be concurrently enrolled each term for at least 6 graduate semester credits, but not more than 12 semester credits.
 Summer session appointments require a minimum of 1 graduate semester credit.
 A student who was assigned a limited number of deficiency courses as a condition of admission may petition the Graduate Dean to accept the deficiency credits toward meeting the minimum credits required for the assistantship.
 No more than nine undergraduate credits may be covered by the graduate assistant tuition waiver during the entire time a student is employed as a graduate assistant (endorsed by the Grad.
 Submeet and Confer on 2/16/04).The maximum length of appointment (from all sources of funding) is limited to the normal length of time for completing the degree, in most cases 2 years (a few programs which require more than a minimum of 40 credits have a normal length of 3 years to completion).

 The amount of the Graduate Assistant stipend is published each year by the College of Graduate Studies and Research.
-As far as possible, stipends are set to cover the full cost of attending the institution, as determined by the Office of Financial Aid.
 Stipends are calculated on a full–time equivalent of "20 hours per week."
 The stipend is subject to State and Federal taxes.
 Full awards carry a waiver of 18 credits of tuition for Fall and Spring semesters (normally, 9 each semester).
 Tuition waivers for more than 9 credits each semester must be approved by the Graduate Dean.
 No tuition waiver is provided for Summer Session appointments.
 Partial awards are permitted and may carry a corresponding reduction in tuition waiver.
 Students may hold multiple concurrent appointments in different departments or administrative units, as long as the total of all appointments does not exceed the maximum allowed.
 At no time will a graduate assistant be employed concurrently as an adjunct faculty.

 Students who hold an assistantship are eligible for Minnesota resident tuition rates during the time of their award, and over the Summer if they held an award the previous Spring semester, during the Summer, or have accepted an award for the following Fall semester.